 At Willoughby Primary School, we believe in fostering a child centred and coordinated approach to safeguarding and child protection.
-Our safeguarding model promotes a consistent and co-ordinated approach to policy and practice.

-We recognise the following four elements as pivotal to our statutory and moral duty to promote the safety and welfare of all children in our school and prepare them for the next phase in their life:

-- Prevention (e.g. positive school atmosphere, teaching and pastoral support for pupils, safer recruitment procedures); - Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns); - Support (to pupils and school staff and to children who may have been harmed or abused); - Working with parents (to ensure appropriate communications and actions are taken).
+Our safeguarding model promotes a consistent and coordinated approach to policy and practice.
+We recognise the following four elements as pivotal to our statutory and moral duty to promote the safety and welfare of all children in our school and prepare them for the next phase in their life: • Prevention (e.g. positive school atmosphere, teaching and pastoral support for pupils, safer recruitment procedures); • Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns): • Support (to pupils and school staff and to children who may have been harmed or abused); • Working with parents (to ensure appropriate communications and actions are taken).
 The Designated Safeguarding Lead is Joanne Linnett and the Deputy Safeguarding Lead is Alice Smith.
-Our Safeguarding Governor is Caroline Marlow.
-Other policies linked to the safeguarding of children are our Code of Conduct and Behaviour Policy, Safer Recruitment Policy, Confidential Reporting and Whistle Blowing Policy, Complaints Policy and Procedure, Anti-bullying Policy, Child on Child Abuse Policy and E-safety Policy.
+Our Safequarding Governor is Caroline Marlow.
+Other policies linked to the safequarding of children are our Code of Conduct and Behaviour Policy, Safer Recruitment Policy, Confidential Reporting and Whistle Blowing Policy, Complaints Policy and Procedure, Anti-bullying Policy, Child on Child Abuse Policy and E-safety Policy.
+This Child Protection Policy will be reviewed by the Senior Designated Safeguarding Lead Joanne Linnett on a regular basis to ensure it remains current and incorporates all revisions made to local or national safeguarding guidance.
+This policy will as a minimum be fully reviewed as a minimum once a year during the autumn term provided to the Governing Body for approval and sign off at the first autumn term meeting.